Expert Consultants in Thai Leadership Values

-Very few books on Thai leadership are built from the bottom up by ethnographic research among Thai leaders, but this is one for sure.
-It unpacks Thai terms for an invisible currency in Thai leadership called “face.”
-It’s also offers a wealth of knowledge about patron-client dynamics, sources of power for leadership, and a little-used pathway to leadership that empowers both leaders and followers.
+Few books on Thai leadership are informed by robust interviews with Thai leaders, and that’s what makes this book special.
+It unpacks key words Thais use when talking about “face.”
+It offers a wealth of knowledge about patron-client dynamics, sources of power for leadership, and a little-used pathway to leadership that empowers both leaders and followers.

 “If you want to learn in-depth about leadership, power, and communication in Thai culture, read this invaluable source of wisdom.
 Based on original research and written in crisp prose, it is a well-crafted gem—a luminous dissection of Thai face that is accessible, relevant, and deeply insightful, a must read.” —Stella Ting-Toomey, Professor of Intercultural Communication, California State University at Fullerton.